timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 ## TODO

-- Multiple Image with Art-Direction Support
-- `noscript` WebP (& Art-Direction) support...

-_For anything else tell me by opening an issue or a PR : )!_
+_For anything you may think necessary tell me by opening an issue or a PR : )!_

 ## Acknowledgements